elcharitas/krypto-koffee/README.md

-# PayMeMatic
+# CryptoCoffee

-> PayMeMatic is a growing means of personalized donations built for a decentralized and transparent world
+> CryptoCoffee is a growing means of personalized donations built for a decentralized and transparent world

 ## Team members